Frequently Asked Questions

 - What does the City's State of Emergency on Housing and Homelessness do?

 - What are the City's policies on camping?

 I HAVE A HOMELESS CAMP IN FRONT OF MY BUSINESS/HOME.
 WHY CAN’T THE POLICE DO ANYTHING ABOUT IT RIGHT NOW?

-The notification posted by the City gives anywhere from 24 hours to 7 days advance notice for individuals that they need to pack up and vacate the area.
-While that’s a vague timeframe, this occurs because it initially takes time to line up the resources to conduct the cleanup.
-Once the schedule is set, the City gives specific timing to the camp, and when a cleanup is initiated either City staff or contractors go to the camp and pick up garbage and any belongings people leave behind.
-Anything deemed as reasonably valuable personal property is then taken to a storage facility and remains available for pickup for at least one month before it’s either thrown away or donated.
+The notification posted by the City gives anywhere from 48 hours to 10 days advance notice for individuals that they need to pack up and vacate the area.
+Following the initial 48 hour timeframe, contractors can then go to the camp and pick up garbage and any belongings people leave behind.
+Anything deemed as reasonably valuable personal property is taken to a storage facility and remains available for pickup for at least one month before it’s either thrown away or donated.